 Avoid a Transactional Model

-Another method to avoid is any sort of emotional consequences.
-Withholding attention or affection for poor grades send negative messages to children.
+Another method to avoid is any sort of emotional consequence.
+Withholding attention or affection for poor grades sends negative messages to children.
 Children can develop a sense that their parents’ love is conditional, which many psychologists agree can be detrimental to academic success.

 According to psychologist Jim Taylor in The Washington Post, “If parents send frequent messages of love, happiness, and excitement when their children are successful and frequent messages of withdrawal of love or anger, frustration, and disappointment when their children fail to live up to their parents’ expectations, the kids will make that connection.”